Excerpt from Let Food Be Thy Gift

 We live in the wild wild west of diet, fitness, health and wellness.
 In this chaotic and confusing world of overwhelming information, nonsense food talk and the most insane workouts, we have been easily controlled by the loudest talking heads and by the most extreme products and programs promising the fastest results humanly possible.

 Case in point, I recently set up a health table at a local elementary’s health and wellness fair.
-I had not finished setting up my table before I heard the words “macro and micro nutrients.”
-Truthfully, in a country that eats hardly any fruit and vegetables, this kind of talk makes my skin crawl, the hair on the back of my neck stand up and forces my blood pressure to rise rapidly.
+I had barely finished setting up my table when I heard the words “macro and micro nutrients.”
+Truthfully, in a country that eats hardly any fruit and vegetables, this kind of talk makes my skin crawl, the hair on the back of my neck stand up and my blood pressure to rise rapidly.

 Seriously, as adults, we don’t even try to get the RDA of the most basic things like fruits, vegetables, fiber, sleep, water, fiber, sunshine and movement.
-Yet, our answer to this problem is not to address it but to produce some ultra processed unnatural drink and market the hell out it.
-And while I understand why we market this nonsense to adults, I do not understand why we would allow someone to pimp protein shakes to a group of 5 to 10 year olds.
+Yet, our answer to this problem is not to address it but to produce some ultra processed unnatural drink and then recruit people to sell it.
+And while I understand why we market and sell this nonsense to adults, I do not understand why we would allow anyone to pimp protein shakes to a group of 5 to 10 year olds.
 But then again why not, when just across the gym from me there was a “certified personal trainer” timing kids doing burpees and the other tables were signing kids up to participate in organized sports (and we all know organized sports are not free and not just for fun).
-My head was literally about to explode, until the local nonprofit gym brought out hula hoops and jump ropes.
+I literally thought my head was about to explode, until I saw that the local nonprofit gym brought out hula hoops and jump ropes.

 Side note: I am all about sports but these are elementary kids and they deserve to have a chance to enjoy exercise and be encouraged to play.
 Seriously, give them a freaking chance to develop naturally and learn to just play a sport for fun and enjoy exercise.
 But, I digress.